alpha01/reconquista-timeline/timeline.md

 - 711 ImportantEvents Battle of Guadalete, Visigothic crushing defeat.
 King Rodrigo killed in battle
 - 721 ImportantEvents Battle of Toulouse, Odo the Great's Aquitaine forces defeat an Umayyad army
 - 732 ImportantEvents Battle of Tours, Frankish commanders Charles Martel and Odo the Great defeat an Umayyad army
+- 737 ImportantEvents Siege of Avignon, Charles Martel captures the city of Avignon in Provence
+- 737 ImportantEvents Siege of Narbonne, Charles Martel fails to capture Narbonne from the Umayyads
+- 737 ImportantEvents Battle of the River Berre, Charles Martel defeats Andalusian army sent to relieve the Siege of Narbonne in Septimania
 - 750 ImportantEvents Umayyad's get overthrown, Abbasid Caliphate established in Baghdad
+- 750 ImportantEvents Great pleague affects all of Spain
 - 778 ImportantEvents Charlemagne crosses Pyrenees, fails to get fidelity from the Moors of Zaragoza, Girona, Barcelona and Huesca
 - 778 ImportantEvents Battle of Roncevaux Pass, rearguard of Charlemagne's army is ambushed; death of Frankish commander Roland
 - 791 ImportantEvents Battle of the Burbia River, Umayyad Cordovans defeated the Asturians